LYTzeng/vastai-forge-scripts/README.md

-# Vast.ai Provisioning Script for Stable Diffusion Forge UI
+# Vast.ai Provisioning Script for SD WebUI reFroge

-This repository provides a modified/enhanced [provisioning script](https://github.com/vast-ai/base-image/blob/main/derivatives/pytorch/derivatives/sd-forge/provisioning_scripts/default.sh) for running **[SD WebUI Forge](https://cloud.vast.ai/?ref_id=62897&creator_id=62897&name=SD%20WebUI%20Forge)** Template on [Vast.ai](https://vast.ai).
+This repository provides a modified/enhanced [provisioning script](https://github.com/vast-ai/base-image/blob/main/derivatives/pytorch/derivatives/sd-forge/provisioning_scripts/default.sh) for running [SD Web UI reforge](https://github.com/Panchovix/stable-diffusion-webui-reForge) using **[SD WebUI Forge](https://cloud.vast.ai/?ref_id=62897&creator_id=62897&name=SD%20WebUI%20Forge)** Template on [Vast.ai](https://vast.ai).

+Note: This provision script will switch to reForge from the original Forge UI.
+So it's reForge, not Forge.

 ---

 ## Features

+- Uses reForge instead of Forge UI
 - Provides a better and more image-friendly file browser than original Jupyter's.
 - Deploys Stable Diffusion WebUI Forge with custom extensions, models, LoRAs, and upscalers, by using a remote YAML file.
 - Enhance the original provisioning script which has some unfinished or unused functions.